 Yes, you heard that right.

 Tahon apparently has the power of manipulating people’s emotions and feelings by touch alone.
 There are scenes where he would kiss Avry, and she would be confused at first, but then ultimately succumb to his advances because of the literal power he has over her.
-First of all there was no consent and therefore that is sexual harassment; and second of all, that is disgusting and I physically felt repulsed while reading those scenes.
-This douche bag had to use his power to get a girl to kiss him back.
-There was even a scene were he basically forces her to wear a very revealing dress that she was uncomfortable with.
+There was no consent and I did not feel comfortable reading those scenes.
+The man had to use his power to get a girl to kiss him back.
+In addition to this, there was even a scene were he basically forces her to wear a very revealing dress that she was uncomfortable with.
+Disgusting.

 If I had to choose between Tahon or Kendrick I would choose to jump off a cliff instead.